 Accuracy

-Perhaps the most critical question regarding CO2 monitors is ‘what is the accuracy?’.
+Perhaps the most critical question regarding CO2 monitors is ‘What is the accuracy?’.
 Accuracy is the most significant difference between cheap and pricier alternatives within this space – it’s also what drives the price of the Aranet4 Home up.
+However, it’s also essential to have an accurate device – not only are you not getting accurate information with some cheaper alternatives, but you could be being misled entirely.

 When it comes to CO2 monitors, NDIR sensors are the gold standard.
 NDIR stands for nondispersive infrared.
 These sensors shine light through an air-filled tube inside the device, and a sensor on the other end of the tube measures how much IR light reaches the sensor.
 The difference in light emitted by the lamp and that which reaches the optical sensor on the other end of the tube indicates how much light is absorbed by CO2 and, therefore, how high the CO2 concentration is.